tsgates/arch-wiki-markdown/wiki/Installing_with_Fake_RAID.md

 controller" implied that the controller did the processing, and the new type has become known in technically knowledgeable circles as "fake RAID" even though the RAID itself is implemented correctly.
-Adaptec calls them "host RAID".wikipedia:RAID
+Adaptec calls them "host RAID".

-See Wikipedia:RAID or FakeRaidHowto @ Community Ubuntu Documentation for more information.
+See also FakeRaidHowto @ Community Ubuntu Documentation for more information.

 Despite the terminology, "fake RAID" via dmraid is a robust software RAID implementation that offers a solid system to mirror or stripe data across multiple disks with negligible overhead for any modern system. dmraid is comparable to mdraid (pure Linux software RAID) with the added benefit of being able to completely rebuild a drive after a failure before the system is ever booted.
+However, be aware that not all BIOS RAID implementations support drive rebuilding.
+Instead they rely on non-linux software to perform the rebuild.
+If your system cannot rebuild a drive in the BIOS RAID setup utility, you are strongly encouraged to use mdraid (pure Linux Software Raid via mdadm - see RAID) instead of dmraid or you will find yourself unable to rebuild an array in case of a drive failure - or unable to retrieve information from your array in case of a motherboard failure without a lot of additional work.

 History
 -------